If you have been in a rear-end collision, you know the unique problems it presents for injuries, car damage, and fault.

 If your head injury is severe enough, brain injuries and trauma may occur.

-In the best-case scenario, you may come out of a rear-end collision with general soreness in the neck and back.
+In the best-case scenario, you may come out with general soreness in the neck and back.

 As adrenaline from the event takes over, some injuries might not be realized at the scene of an accident.